gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Can now emit events from the backend and listen to them in the frontend.
+- Context menu shows up but clicks are not received at the backend.
 - Remove punctuation from query before searching.
 Append `*` to the end of each word unless it is double-quoted.
 - Added non-document file types.
 Have to add front-end support for it.
 - Fixed: Forbidden folders and unnecessary files are now ignored.